primeZdev/ov-panel/README.md

 ```
 ## ⚡ Quick Installation OV-Node

-You can install OV-Panel on a fresh Ubuntu/Debian system with a single command:
+You can install OV-Node on a fresh Ubuntu/Debian system with a single command:
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/primeZdev/ov-node/main/install.sh)
 ```